Ethan Allen (armsmaker): Percussion revolvers

 The Navy model is a six-shot, .36 caliber weapon.
-The cylinder is beautifully engraved with a scene of forest animals.
+The cylinder is engraved with a scene of forest animals.
 The Navy model used the first and fourth cylinder type, which is 1 7/8 inches long.
 Barrels were available in six- and eight-inch lengths.
 Although there are many small variations, there are no essential design changes.
 There are no known government contracts, though the Army Ordnance Department did purchase 338 on the open market.